hirosystems/connect/.changeset/tender-otters-tie.md

 '@stacks/connect': minor
 ---

 Add WalletConnect support to Stacks Connect.
-Setup a project at https://dashboard.reown.com/onboarding and create a App project.
+Setup a project at https://dashboard.reown.com/onboarding and create an App project.
 Then set the new `walletConnectProjectId` option in the `connect`/`request` params.